Elements and Properties#

 All shapes share the following properties:

-• line-width: LINE-WIDTH - the width of the line used to draw the shape.
-Unit is one of px, in, mm.
-Default value is 0.01in.
+line-width: LINE-WIDTH- the width of the line used to draw the shape.
+Unit is one ofpx,in,mm.
+Default value is0.01in.line-color: LINE-COLOR- the color of the line.
+Default isblack.line-style: LINE-STYLE- the style of the line.
+Default issolid.
+Allowed values are:soliddotsdash

-• line: LINE-WIDTH, LINE-COLOR(, LINE-STYLE) - this is the composite property for the above 3 properties.
+line: LINE-WIDTH, LINE-COLOR(, LINE-STYLE)- this is the composite property for the above 3 properties.fill-color: FILL-COLOR- the color on the inside of a shape.
+Default value iswhite.

 The rect type has one additional property: